gristlekinginc/metsci-site-v2/docs/special-projects/001-nanotags.md

 Now you'll be back in `Applications`.
 Hit the `Add device` blue button on the top right and plug in a `Name` (I usually use the device name and then the last four of the S/N, in this case `NanoTag 0820`).

-You'll need your Device EUI, or DevEUI if you want to say it the cool way.
-You should have that from wherever you got your Nanotag from.
+You'll need your `Device EUI` and `JoinEUI`.
+You should have those from wherever you got your Nanotag from.

 <div style={{
   display: 'flex',